eeditiones/jinks/profiles/jinntap/doc/README.md

 The toolbar is small, and space is at a premium.
 Try to put the most relevant elements directly on the toolbar, and use selects for more exotic elements your authors use less often.
-Selects are less discoverable, so put options your authorts use a lot directly on the toolbar.
+Selects are less discoverable, so put options your authors use a lot directly on the toolbar.

 Authors scan a toolbar in reading order, place the most-used options on the far left side of the toolbar.
 Use the "order" option to move them.